s7minhas/ForeignAid/Paper/fAidHyp.md

 * Realist

 	* R2, D2, D5 and R6/D7 (I think we're getting at the same thing)

+* Strategic motivations of sender states

+	* Cindy will look into the S-scores

+	* I'll take a peek at ICEWS

+	* Take a brief look at literature measuring rel. strategic importance

 * Ambiguous (to me at least)